palomachain/faucet/README.md

 ## Get tokens on Terra testnets

 Using the testnets is really easy.
-Simply go to https://faucet.terra.money, chose your network and input your testnet address.
+Simply go to https://github.com/palomachain/paloma and follow the instructions to get GRAINs.

 ## Usage